Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Preliminaries

-satisfies the following smoothing property. \begin{assumption}[Smoothing Property] where $c_2$ is a constant independent of $k$. \end{assumption} This assumption means that the choice of smoother must be comparable to a simple Richardson smoother.
-It is used to prove estimates concerning V-cycle MG, see Assumption A.4. in \cite{Bramble.J1993}.
-Note that, we also have another symmetric composite smoother~$\bar{R}_k$~which is defined by
+One main assumption is that the symmetric composite smoother $\tilde{R}_k$, defined by $ I-\tilde{R}_kA_k = (I-R_kA_k)(I-R_k^tA_k), $ satisfies the following smoothing property. \begin{assumption}[Smoothing Property] where $c_2$ is a constant independent of $k$. \end{assumption} This assumption means that the choice of smoother must be comparable to a simple Richardson smoother.
+It is used to prove estimates concerning the V-cycle MG method, see Assumption A.4. in \cite{Bramble.J1993}.
+Note that we also have another symmetric composite smoother~$\bar{R}_k$~which is defined by $ I-\bar{R}_kA_k = (I-R_k^tA_k)(I-R_kA_k). $